jailal123/python-for-devops/Day-04/README.md

 ### Modules

-A module is a Python script containing Python code.
+A module is a Python script containing Python code( group of functions).
 It can define functions, classes, and variables that can be used in other Python scripts.
 Modules help organize and modularize your code, making it more maintainable.

 **Example:**